 This drive-thru light display takes you across more than a mile of wooded roadway.
 See Santa and his elves.
 Discover scenes from A Christmas Carol, Babes in Toyland and It’s a Wonderful Life.
 After the driving tour, visit Santaland in the Sharon Centre for music, holiday trains and pictures with Santa.
 Open Sunday-Thursday 6-9 pm and Friday–Saturday 5:30-10 pm through Dec.
 31.

 This is not only an incredible light display, it’s also in an amazing, one-of-a-kind park.
 Pyramid Hill Sculpture Park and Museum is an outdoor gallery on a monumental scale.
 Dozens of sculptures by world renowned artists cover the 265-acre park.
-From now through Dec.
-31 the sculptures are illuminated in more than a million lights and laser light displays.
+Brave Berlin, the creative directors behind Luminosity and Blink will be partnering with Pyramid Hill to bring something new and exciting to Holiday Lights on the Hill this year.
+From now through Jan.
+1, the sculptures are illuminated in more than a million lights and laser light displays.
 Open Monday-Thursday from 6-9 pm and Friday–Sunday from 6-10 pm.